Occupational Asthma Compensation Claim

 Asthma can also be caused by a variety of hazardous substances and pollution exposure within the air after inhalation, such as dust and chemicals, which your employer has a legal obligation to protect you from by providing the correct personal protective equipment (PPE).
 Asthma that is caused by working in these conditions is known as occupational asthma, and the sufferer is eligible to make a compensation claim.
 Some of the chemicals within the air that can cause Occupational Asthma are:

 The above industries are just a few of the known causes of asthma and working within these conditions and developing asthma because of it means that you can make a compensation claim.
 This is where Tylers Solicitors can help you.
 We are experts within the compensation claims industry and can guide you through the claims process.

-This is asthma that is caused by the working conditions and surroundings to a person.
+This is asthma that is caused by the working conditions and surroundings of a person.
 So if you have contracted asthma when at work, then that is called an Occupational Asthma.
-In cases of an Occupational Asthma, the workplace stands responsible for the causes of that condition.
+In cases of Occupational Asthma, the workplace stands responsible for the causes of that condition.
 When one has this type of asthma, they are entitled to compensation from the company that they work for.

 There are three types of asthma that will determine how much a patient will get as compensation for the condition.

 - Chronic Asthma – This is asthma that leads to wheezing, which needs a patient to use an inhaler.
 The average payout range from £14,000 to £50,000.

 - Stronger Asthma – This is asthma that has been caused by the exposure to allergic chemicals.
 A patient may recover over time.
 They are compensated in the range of between £4,000 to £14,000.